 What Causes Osteoporosis in Individuals with Cerebral Palsy?

-Generally, children that cannot walk spend the majority of their time in their wheelchairs.
+Generally, children that cannot walk spend the majority of their time in their wheelchairs, and the muscles of their legs are largely unused.

 Our bodies function on demand.
 Think ‘use it or lose it.’
 It takes energy to conserve bone density and muscle mass.
 If you do not use your legs, the body doesn’t see a point in expending the energy to maintain them.